Meet our management team, including our Chief Executive.

 In 2014 he founded Curtin University’s Trace and Environmental DNA (TrEnD) laboratory.
 Through his research career Mike has developed and applied DNA techniques to characterise biological communities within a wide variety of biological samples from sediment and scat, to seawater and streams.

 His research focus has spanned many areas of environmental science including; biodiversity assessment, impact assessment, archaeology, extinctions, food webs, biosecurity, marine conservation, and endangered species detection.

-Siobhan has significant experience across the legal and regulatory landscape which means she brings a sound cross-organisational perspective to the acting role of Legal Counsel and General Manager, Legal.
+Siobhan has significant experience across the environmental, legal and regulatory landscape which means she brings a sound cross-organisational perspective to the role of General Manager, Regulatory Systems and Operations.

 She has been a part of the EPA since it was established in July 2011.
 Before that she was a senior solicitor with the Ministry for the Environment and also has worked as part of a specialist environmental law team at Chapman Tripp.

 Siobhan has studied at the International Tribunal for the Law of the Sea in Hamburg, holds a Bachelor of Laws and a Bachelor of Science from Victoria University and also holds a post graduate Diploma in Education.
 She has also held leadership positions in secondary school education and is currently the Deputy Chair for the Board of Land Search and Rescue NZ.